Quotennial/quotennial.github.io/_posts/2019-08-29-friends-engineering.md

 # Cleaning

 Despite our best efforts, the results are still not 100% ready for analysis.
 Our first issue is that there are multiple names for each character, this can be seen by executing `sorted(df['char'].unique())`, this will return a list of all unique values in the column.
 To rectify this takes some manual work which involves looking at the multiple spellings of a certain name, case sensitive!
+To change the names we use the pandas `replace` method:

 ```python
 # Ensure all names are refering to the correct person